claudiospizzi/SecurityFever/README.md

 # SecurityFever PowerShell Module

 PowerShell Module with custom functions and cmdlets related to Windows and application security.

 ## Introduction

-This is a PowerShell Module with functions and cmdlets related to Windows and application security.
-It unites multiple handy tools into one module.

 You can invoke PowerShell scripts or script blocks in an elevated context with **sudo** or test your credentials against the local system or an Active Directory domain with **Test-Credential**.
+A new password can be generated with **New-Password** using cryptographically secure random numbers.
+Time-based one-time password can be generated with **Get-TimeBasedOneTimePassword**.
+The **Convert-Certificate** cmdlet can convert certificate files between various formats and the **New-DomainSignedCertificate** cmdlet can create a new certificate signed by the domain CA.

 With the security activity and audit policy cmdlets, you can get the security related configuration of security audit events in the **Audit Policy** and check